gurumojo/dmc/README.md

 An architectural decision to take advantage of package caching embraces an emphasis on ephemeral containers (and thereby rapid repeatable builds important in test environments).
-DMC represents a collection of services, so a typical `npm install` or `yarn` call is not adequate for providing dependencies here.
+This also eliminates the need for hosting images with a container management service for any code in development.

-Wrapper scripts run those commands for any package found under this project root (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
-In practice, that scan affects the shared libraries under `./lib` and microservices under `./opt`.
+DMC manages collection of services, so a typical `npm install` or `yarn` call is not adequate for providing dependencies here.
+Wrapper scripts run those commands for each package under `./opt` (see `./bin/check`, `./bin/install`, `./bin/upgrade` for details).
+Future work will likely transition away from this naive approach toward more advanced usage of image and repository links.

 Usage